 Why leave all the Japan in Japan?
 Traditional Japanese interior design is characterised by minimalist understatement, the use of muted tones and the delicate interplay of light and shade.

-- Japanese Cushions (Zabuton)
+- Places patches of art on your floor with Japanese Cushions (Zabuton)

 There is no single change you can make in a room that more instantly transforms the overall feel than changing the lighting.